Simón Bolívar International Airport (Venezuela): Chronology of former international flights

 Since 2014, foreign and domestic carriers have reduced and/or terminated their presence due to political instability and their inability to recover US$3.8 billion in funds owed to airlines.
 For fear of safety, some carriers have avoided overnight flight crews in Caracas, choosing to make a stop in a nearby country instead.
 The chronology of terminations is as follows:

-Statistics

 Other facilities

 From 1960 to 1997, it was the main hub for Viasa, Venezuela's former flag carrier until it went bankrupt in January 1997.
 It was also the hub for Avensa, Servivensa.
 Conviasa started operation in 2004, hoping to become in a big and leader airline, and flag carrier.
 However, due to financial crisis in Venezuela, several pilots quit and are leaving Conviasa in order to fly to other nations like Turkey which operates the same type of aircraft.
 The headquarters of Conviasa is located on the airport grounds.